microsoft/Kusto-Query-Language/doc/series-dividefunction.md

 ---
 title: series_divide() - Azure Data Explorer
-description: This article describes series_divide() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 10/23/2018
+description: Learn how to use the series_divide() function to calculate the element-wise division of two numeric series inputs. ms.reviewer: alexans ms.topic: reference ms.date: 01/22/2023
 ---
 # series_divide()